kamranbekirovyz/versionarte/firebase_remote_config_setup.md

 ![](https://raw.githubusercontent.com/kamranbekirovyz/versionarte/main/assets/remote-config-setup/name-and-type.png)

-Then, expand the `Default value` field and fill it with the `JSON` which derived from <a href="https://github.com/kamranbekirovyz/versionarte#%EF%B8%8F-json-format" target="_blank">versionarte JSON format</a> in a way that it represents the information for your app.
+Then, expand the `Default value` field and fill it with the `JSON` which derived from <a href="https://github.com/kamranbekirovyz/versionarte#%EF%B8%8F-json-format" target="_blank">versionarte configuration JSON</a> in a way that it represents the information for your app.

 ![](https://raw.githubusercontent.com/kamranbekirovyz/versionarte/main/assets/remote-config-setup/add-value.png)